elizabeth-poggie/elizabeth-poggie/_content/notes/14-W24-intro-to-programming.md

 # Now let's work some magic

 Should you decide to pursue computer science, you will cover the material necessary to create the following scripts in later classes.
-HOWEVER If you are curious and want to learn it now, u can google it or ChatGPT it (that's what i did lmao).
+HOWEVER If you are curious and want to learn it now, u can google it or ChatGPT it (that's what i did).

 ## Bash Script